exyorha/BSDBootImageBuilder/README.md

 	; An example of how a ramdisk module may be specified.
     MODULE rootfs md_image dso100.fs

+# Building

+BSDBootImageBuilder may be built using normal CMake procedures, and is generally designed to be run on the host machine in an embedded development cycle.

 # Licensing

 BSDBootImageBuilder is licensed under the terms of the MIT license (see LICENSE).